 Trekking Mt.
 Kilimanjaro (or nearby Mt.
 Meru) is a great physical and mental challenge for all who attempt it.
 So trekking is best undertaken during the drier months (December-March and June-October) when trails are more easily traversed.

-Full moon treks: If you’ve done much reading about Kilimanjaro trekking, you will have come across information about full moon treks.
+Full moon treks: If you’ve done much reading about Kilimanjaro Trekking, you will have come across information about full moon treks.
 We offer treks that coincide with the full moon, meaning your assault on the summit will occur with a full moon overhead.
 Many people love the brightness the moon provides, usually negating the need for a headlamp on the trail.
-There are tradeoffs to consider however, these dates do tend to attract more crowds than usual.
+There are tradeoffs to consider; however, these dates do tend to attract more crowds than usual.